openlegend/core-rules/core/src/04-perks-flaws/01-chapter-four.md

 You are terrified and incapable of rational thought when you are presented with the object of your fear.
 It could be spiders, snakes, closed spaces, crowds, or something less common like co-dependence: a fear of being alone that causes you to always seek out companionship, even if that companionship has a negative impact on your life overall.

 ### Proud

 Some call it an inflated ego.
 Others call it conceit.
 But you know that you really are just that good.
+The rabble

+\page

+<div class='footnote'>CHAPTER 4: PERKS & FLAWS</div>

-The rabble are inferior, and you're not afraid to let them know.
+are inferior, and you're not afraid to let them know.
 Your pride may be a universal sense of self-worth, or it may only manifest itself within certain spheres or situations.
 For example, your rank in the Royal Star Force leads you to look down upon anyone trained in less illustrious armed forces.

 ### Psychotic